Last Updated on: by

 - It serves some specific functions such as controlling the flow of nutrients and ions into and out of the cells, mediating the response of a cell to external stimuli (a process called signal transduction), and interacting with bordering cells.

-Structure and Composition of the Cell (Plasma) Membrane
+Figure: Diagram of Cell (Plasma) Membrane

 All biological membranes are constructed according to a standard pattern.
 They consist of a continuous bilayer of amphipathic lipids approximately 5 nm thick, into which proteins are embedded.
 In addition, some membranes also carry carbohydrates (mono- and oligosaccharides) on their exterior, which are bound to lipids and proteins.
 The proportions of lipids, proteins, and carbohydrates differ markedly depending on the type of cell and membrane.